CS31A/attendance-management-frontend/MissingFunctionality.md

 ### 1.1 Attendance Recording & Management ⚠️ **CRITICAL**

-The backend has extensive attendance functionality, but there is **no attendance-related API service or views** in the frontend.
+The backend has attendance functionality, but there is **no attendance-related API service or views** in the frontend.

 **Missing Components:**
 - ❌ No `src/api/attendance.js` file